-All political careers end in failure, the saying goes.
+All political careers end in failure, goes the saying.
 But some end in more failure than others.
-Lost his seat in the legislature.
+Lost his seat in the European Parliament.
 Declared bankrupt.
 Replaced as party leader.
 Expelled from the party.
-But Nick Griffin’s 2014 has formed a terse headstone to what had been a brilliant career.
-He had been leader of the British National Party for 15 years—the longest run at the top by any major UK politician since the 19th century.
+Britain's most famous racist politician, Nick Griffin’s 2014 has formed a terse headstone to what had been a brilliant career.
+He had been leader of the BNP for 15 years – the longest run at the top by any major politician since Pitt The Younger.
 His expulsion on Tuesday drew the veil over an era in British far-right politics where it both tipped towards respectability and lurched from calamity to disaster like a drunk clown at a six-year-old’s party.
 Rest in peace, Nick.
-This was your life in politics.
+This was your life in politics…

-Griffin spent much of his youth “counting black people walking down the streets of London."
-Just like most of us, his grandfather once asked him to choose a book from his personal collection of fascist literature.
+Just like you and me, Griffin spent much of his young “counting black people walking down the streets of London”.
+Just like most of us, his grandfather once asked him to choose a book from his personal collection of Oswald Mosley fascist literature.
 Like many of us, his parents met while heckling Communists at a Young Conservatives meeting.
-Like everyone’s dad, Nick’s dad has claimed that, “in many ways the BNP are too moderate for me."
-Nick’s wife later claimed that his parents’ great sin was believing that the sun shone directly the ass of their boy.
+Like everyone’s dad, Nick’s dad has claimed that, “in many ways the BNP are too moderate for me”.
+Nick’s wife later claimed that his parents’ great sin was believing that the sun shone from the arse of their boy.

 But all the same, Griffin’s boyhood seems a cold, distant place from the outside.
-His dad’s electronics business in Barnet, London failed, so Griffin senior taught himself accounting, while they lived in “genteel poverty," becoming habituated to sugar sandwiches for dinner.
-The family moved up out of the city.
-His dad ended up as a Conservative local official.
+His dad’s electronics business in Barnet failed, so Griffin senior taught himself accounting, while they lived in “genteel poverty”, becoming habituated to sugar sandwiches for dinner.
+The family moved up to Woodbridge, Suffolk.
+His dad ended up as a Conservative councillor.
 Nick ended up as one of two boys at an all-girls private school, after winning a scholarship.
-His nickname at the school, St Felix’s, was apparently “Nick The Prick."
+A Benny Hill bonanza this was not though – his nickname at St Felix’s was, apparently, “Nick The Prick”.

 Griffin did well at school and hence ended up at Downing College, Cambridge, studying law.
-As others dreamed loftily of investment banking roles in Hong Kong, of working their way diligently to the middle of the civil service, there, on the fringes of their awareness, Nick was joining the National Front (NF) youth brigade.
-This led his to get beaten up by Communists after a rally in South London.
+As others dreamt loftily of investment banking roles in Hong Kong, of working their way diligently to the middle of the civil service, there, on the fringes of their awareness, Nick was joining the National Front youth brigade.
+This led his to get beaten up by Communists after an NF rally in South London.
 So, he got into boxing, got good at it, and ended up representing the university, winning two bouts and losing one.
-Academically, he was mediocre.
+Academically, he got a 2:2.

 (Photo by Tom Johnson)

-In 1979, he started putting on racially supremacist gigs in his dad’s backyard—founding the White Noise Music Club.
+In 1979, he started putting on racially supremacist gigs in his dad’s Suffolk backyard – founding the White Noise Music Club.
 Later, he worked with the whitest white power band of them all, Skrewdriver.

 1980: Italian fascist Roberto Fiore flees Italy for the UK and befriends Nick

-By 1980, he was a leader in NF’s National Directorate, and editor of the NF’s youth paper—Bulldog—and ran twice in UK parliamentary elections, garnering about one percent of the vote.
+By 1980, he was a leader in NF’s National Directorate, and editor of the NF’s youth paper – Bulldog – and stood twice in elections for Croydon North West, garnering about 1 percent of the vote.

-It was around this time that he set up something called EasyLondon—which still exists—in collaboration with his friend, notorious Italian fascist Roberto Fiore, who was hiding out in Britain in the 1980s, waiting for the heat to die down on a warrant in connection with a bombing in Bologna.
-It involved subletting apartments to foreigners so that they could steal houses, then helping them get jobs so they could steal other jobs.
-The profits from Fiore and Griffin’s co-ventures were apparently channelled back to a range of fascist groups, which is probably still a nobler endgame than most London landlords.
+It was around this time that he set up something called EasyLondon, which still exists, in collaboration with his friend, notorious Italian fascist Roberto Fiore, who was hiding out in Britain in the 1980s, waiting for the heat to die down on a warrant in connection with a bombing in Bologna.
+It involved sub-letting apartments to foreigners so that they could steal our houses.
+Then helping them get jobs so they could further steal our jobs.
+The profits from Fiore and Griffin’s co-ventures were apparently channelled back to a range of fascist groups, which is probably still a nobler purpose than most London landlords.